leta199/Simulation-Conditional-Probability/README.md

 ## ACKNOWLEDGEMENTS

-"Probability with Applications and R" by Dr. Amy S. Wagaman and Dr. Robert P. Dobrow, Chapter 2
+Based on an example from "Probability with Applications and R" by Dr. Amy S. Wagaman and Dr. Robert P. Dobrow, Chapter 2

 ## WHAT DOES THE FUTURE HOLD?